Over My Dead Body (novel): Plot summary

-Neya demands the letter from Wolfe, who refuses to surrender except it with Carla as she was the one who hid it.
-Archie is sent with Neya and the letter to the apartment the two immigrants share, but when they arrive they discover Rudolf Faber murdered on the floor.
-Carla has fled, seemingly guilty, but Archie discovers that the police have managed to trace her to an office building where Nat Driscoll’s business is located; Driscoll is sheltering her.
-Archie contacts Carla and convinces her to come to Wolfe’s office, sneaking her away from the police by disguising her as a hotel bellboy.
+Neya demands the letter from Wolfe, who refuses to surrender it.
+Wolfe agrees to return it the next day, after he retrieves it from its place of safety.

+Archie and Neya go to the apartment the two immigrants share.
+Upon arrival, they discover Rudolf Faber murdered on the floor.
+Carla is not there.
+The police trace Carla to an office building, not knowing which office.
+Archie realizes that Nat Driscoll's business is there.
+Archie persuades Carla to come to Wolfe's office, sneaking her past the police by disguising her as a hotel bellboy.

-Wolfe apparently surrenders the letter to Neya Tormic, who leaves with a police escort.
-Once she has gone, Wolfe reveals that Neya is actually the murderer; she is the Princess Vladanka, posing as an immigrant as cover for her deal with Faber.
-Ludlow uncovered her true identity, prompting Neya to murder him out of a panicked impulse.
-Faber discovered this and began to blackmail her for more favourable terms, leading Neya to murder him as well.
-The letter Wolfe gave her was actually a note informing her that she was no longer his client.
-Infuriated, Neya slips her escort and returns to attack Wolfe, but is killed when Wolfe cracks a beer bottle over her head in defense.
-Later, Wolfe reveals to Carla that he has realized that she is in fact his adopted daughter, and offers to support her in America.
+Wolfe sees through this confusion.
+He begins by sending Neya away, with an envelope.
+After she leaves, Wolfe has Cramer and the Barretts in his office.
+He reveals that Neya is the murderer; she is the Princess Vladanka, posing as an immigrant for her deal with the Nazi Faber.
+Ludlow uncovers her true identity, prompting Neya to murder him.
+Faber discovers her crime, leading Neya to murder him as well.
+Proofs of her identity are given to Cramer.
+Wolfe makes clear to the Barretts that their forest deal is off, and warns them that the son might be arrested as accessory to Ludlow’s murder.

+The envelope Wolfe gave Neya held a note informing her that she was no longer his client.
+Infuriated, Neya returns to attack Wolfe.
+She is killed when Wolfe uses two beer bottles in defense, and one hits her head.
+Later, Wolfe reveals to Carla that he knows that she is his adopted daughter, and offers to support her in America.